 Other Wakedock Info

-Depending on the package, depends on what’s included.
+There are several different wakeboarding packages that Wakedock offer.
 Obviously some people go with all their own equipment so can then just pay for the 15 minute ‘set’, but if you’re travelling, you can pay more to hire a board and a wetsuit.
 Everyone has to wear a helmet.
 There are obstacles and jumps in the water, even if you’re not advanced enough to use them, there’s a chance that if you lose control you might smash into them…ok so it’s not quite that dramatic!

 There are shared changing facilities, a toilet (if you wanted somewhere a little more private to change) and a small equipment shop on site.